 The overall technical approach is to first develop and validate CSIA methods for DNAN and NTO and then perform a series of laboratory experiments to assess the ε13C and ε15N values for DNAN and NTO during abiotic and biotic degradation.
 These studies will be performed in simple laboratory systems and utilize pure bacterial cultures, environmental samples prepared as microcosms, and minerals and photolytic equipment to promote abiotic degradation of DNAN and/or NTO.

 This work will provide isotopic enrichment factors and enrichment factor ratios of C and N for different biotic and abiotic transformation pathways of NTO and DNAN, potentially allowing their degradation mechanisms to be more clearly evaluated in groundwater and other environments.
 This work is expected to provide DoD with an important CSIA tool and useful dataset with which to determine the importance of biotic and abiotic transformation of DNAN and NTO on ranges and other contaminated sites.
-(Anticipated Project Completion - 12/2019)
+(Project Completion - 2019)